 Letter 536: Your brother and I had decided to hand the man over to your people and send him to you.

-Your brother and I had decided to hand the man over to your people and send him to you.
-But then they left without exactly making it clear they needed him, and he had to stay.
+This was the decision both I and your brother had reached: to hand the man over to your people to bring him to you; thereupon they departed, not really making it very clear that they had need of him, while he had to remain.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.